jOR13/PokeQuizApp/README.md

 ```bash
    rails test
 ```
-To see the coverage report, open the `coverage/index.html` file in your web browser.
+To see the coverage report, open the `open coverage/index.html` file in your web browser.

 ### Prerequisites